Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Other
-     - A content item or section that cannot be classified by any of the other Data_Types or Section_Types.
+     - A content item that has been labelled as a type of data that does not exist within and cannot be mapped to a COUNTER Data_Type.

        A COUNTER Data_Type.